Skip to main content

 Action-based policy

-Action names follow provider conventions:
+Action names follow the upstream service's convention:

 ProviderFormatExamples